 Written by guest writer Jason Moore

 I was first introduced to the outdoors at a very young age, growing up in Northeast Ohio with a county metro park in my backyard.
 The countless summer afternoons I spent exploring that park fostered in me a desire to explore everything.
-At the age of 31 that desire now translates to multiday trips through some of our countries most prominent national parks and forests.
+At the age of 31, that desire now translates to multiday trips through some of our countries most prominent national parks and forests.
+I often read blogs like campingfunzone.com to determine where I venture next.
+The Guadalupe National Park sounds pretty good to me.

 As my adventures grow, so does my ability.
 With that growth, my equipment needs evolve to compensate for new challenges.
 My last adventure was a five-day hike along part of the Appalachian Trail in Smokey Mountain National Park which I accomplished with a 55-liter pack.
+I did a little research on what to pack and looked at this guide on How to Pack a Hiking Pack to make sure I had everything I needed before I went on the hike.
 My next adventure was a hike of the same length along the Trans-Zion Trek in Zion National Park.
 The differences between the two hikes are that I would need to carry a tent in Zion (the AT utilizes shelters) and at times more water due to the limited reliable water sources along the trail.
 I don’t have the smallest and lightest equipment so with these two additions I needed a larger pack that could carry the extra load.
 I was excited when I found the Deuter ACT Lite 65+10 because I was able to increase my capacity by 36% while only increasing my pack weight by 20%.

 The ACT Lite 65+10 is the first Deuter pack I have owned and I experienced the frequency illusion as soon as I entered the park.
 I noticed Deuter packs everywhere and even had another hiker compliment me on the trail because we were carrying the exact same pack.
 I guess when you are a company with more than 100 years of experience in making packs that have been used in some of the most famous expeditions in history your brand speaks for itself.